guygregory/Responses-API/README.md

 [Getting started with Responses API in Semantic Kernel](https://github.com/microsoft/semantic-kernel/tree/main/python/samples/getting_started_with_agents/openai_responses)

-# Why are their two sets of samples?
+# Why are there two sets of samples?
 Which API version should I use?
 Starting in May 2025, you can now opt in to our next generation of v1 Azure OpenAI APIs which add support for:
 - Ongoing access to the latest features with no need to update api-version each month.
 - OpenAI client support with minimal code changes to swap between OpenAI and Azure OpenAI when using key-based authentication.